- Cancer Information

 Some cancers grow in response to particular hormones.
 These cancers are known as hormone-dependent cancers.
-Hormone therapy uses synthetic hormones to block the effect of the body’s natural hormones.
+Hormone therapy (also called endocrine therapy) uses synthetic hormones to block the effect of the body’s natural hormones.
 The aim is to lower the amount of hormones the tumour receives.
 This can help slow down the spread of the cancer.

 If you have breast or uterine cancer, you may be offered hormone therapy.
 If you have prostate cancer, the therapy is known as androgen deprivation therapy (ADT).

-Common side effects include tiredness, hot flushes, mood changes, weight gain and sweating.
+Other side effects may impact your sex life, including changes in sex drive, trouble getting or keeping erections or vaginal dryness.
 Hormone therapy can also affect your fertility.
-It may bring on menopause in women.
-If you have been through menopause, hormone drugs called aromatase inhibitors may be used and these may cause thinning of the bones (osteoporosis) and vaginal dryness.
+It may bring on menopause symptoms in females.
+If you have already been through menopause, hormone drugs called aromatase inhibitors may be used.

 View the Cancer Council NSW editorial policy.